wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 }
 ```

+# Overview of the implementation

+The implementation involved the following functionality:

+- Getting the length of the command line argument
+- Converting the command line argument from a string to a long (unsigned 32 bit number)
+- Validating the command line argument
+- Calculating Fibonacci
+- Printing the long as a string to stdout

 # Beginning the implementation

 Ok, so we have a basis for our algorithm, but how do we implement it in ASM?
 There are numerous formats of Assembly Language including NASM, GAS and MASM among others.
 I'm working on a Linux box and so MASM is out of the question.
 I decided to go with GAS as it is cross-platform and is a good general purpose assembler.
 This also gives me the ability to cheat in my implementation (which I'm not), as using `gcc`, a valid C application can be converted into intermediate GAS assembly language.